JonathanMaccollum/EigenAstroSim/Readme.md

 The project follows:

-- Functional programming principles with immutable data structures
+- **Functional Programming**: Using immutable data structures and function composition
-- Test-driven development with comprehensive unit and property-based tests
+- **Test-Driven Development**: With comprehensive unit and property-based tests
-- Reactive programming patterns using Rx.NET
-- MVVM architecture for UI components
+- **Reactive Programming**: Using Rx.NET for event-based and asynchronous operations
+- **Message-Based Architecture**: Using message passing for state updates
+- **MVVM Pattern**: For separation of concerns in the UI

 ## Getting Started